 Paul’s Linkedin profile

-Deputy Editor, Columnist
+Senior Games Editor, Columnist

 Robert mainly works on urban and episcopal history in Italy in the tenth to twelfth centuries but also has a strong interest in the portrayal of the Middle Ages in modern media.
-He is currently researching the impact of computer games on learning and the influence of game objectives on players’ perceptions of the middle ages.
+He is currently researching the impact of computer games on learning and the influence of game objectives on players’ perceptions of the Middle Ages.
 He has published several articles on medieval Italian history and on history and modern media, and is currently editing a volume titled Historical Accuracy and Authenticity: Interacting with the Medieval in the Modern World.
 He is a lecturer in Early Medieval History at the University of Winchester, where his teaching includes the module The Middle Ages in Computer Games, and has worked as a research consultant for Paradox Interactive on Crusader Kings II.
 He tweets @RobEHoughton.

 Arielle works as a professional social justice lobbyist and policy wonk in Washington, D.C.
 Her work focuses on many of the present-day issues explored on The Public Medievalist, and as Editorial Consultant, Arielle provides fact-checking and editorial advice on issues related to her professional expertise.